 The University respects the privacy interests of victims of sexual violence, and will protect the confidentiality of the individuals involved to the fullest extent possible.
 In responding to a victim's requests for academic, living, or working adjustments, the University will limit disclosures to the minimum necessary to make reasonable adjustments.
-The University has designated the Student Affairs Title IX Coordinator to evaluate student requests for confidentiality in connection with reporting sexual misconduct.
-As described more fully in the Student Sexual Misconduct Policy, the Coordinator will weigh a student's request for confidentiality against the University's obligation to provide a safe, non-discriminatory environment for all students, including the victim.
 The University does not include the names or other identifying information of victims of alleged sexual violence in any publicly available documents, including any publicly available police reports, logs, or safety notices.